 FAM!
 I'm so excited that today is first day of September!
 It literally means that autumn is just a hop, skip, and jump away!

 Listen guys, I'm spoiled with fond memories of Autumn growing up in Chicago.
 My nostalgic feels for this season run deep!
 The cold front always hit hard come September 1st.
-The summer humidity was immediately replaced with fresh, brisk air.
-The green leaves on the trees turned to shades of red & gold, and the temperature was cool enough to wear a scarf and sweater, yet comfortable enough to not need a heavy jacket.
-Sipping on hot apple cider was actually a heartwarming and enjoyable experience, and soup season came in full effect!
+The summer humidity is immediately replaced with fresh, brisk air.
+The green leaves on the trees turn to shades of red & gold, and the temperature is cool enough to wear a scarf and sweater, yet comfortable enough to not need a heavy jacket.
+Sipping on hot apple cider was actually a heartwarming and enjoyable experience, and soup season is in full effect!

-My weekends were filled with jumping leaves with my friends, or rainy day apple picking with my family.
-Autumn was the best!
+My adolescent weekends were filled with jumping leaves with my friends, and rainy day apple picking with the family.
+Autumn in Chicago is the best!
 I feel so fortunate to have such wonderful memories!

 TIME: 30 Minutes